techidaily/site-win11/source/_posts/ignite-your-pc-bypassing-windows-11-lag-and-latency.md

 ## Some Other Ways to Improve Performance

  Besides the above tips, removing unwanted programs, defragmenting storage drives, debloating your Windows operating system, and disabling visual effects are other ways to speed up your device.
-Our[guide on speeding up Windows 11](https://www.makeuseof.com/windows-11-speed-up-tricks/) includes more detailed instructions on how to make these tweaks.
+Our [guide on speeding up Windows 11](https://www.makeuseof.com/windows-11-speed-up-tricks/) includes more detailed instructions on how to make these tweaks.

 So, try them out to boost your system's performance.